MyFirstChoice

 Maintenance: Maintaining the property helps protect your investment.
 If you don’t live nearby, you’ll need to contract with someone to keep the house in good shape and looking lived-in.

-Tax implications: You can deduct mortgage interest on a second home—that is, if you use it at least 14 days each year or one day for every 10 days it’s rented.
-Consult your tax advisor.
-Contact First Choice Financial TODAY to speak with a professional mortgage consultant.
+Contact First Choice Financial TODAY to speak with a licensed professional mortgage consultant.
 We can help you determine how much equity you have available and how much vacation home you can afford.

 Buy an Investment Property